bmolnar91/workbook/module_oop.md

 #### Which interfaces extend the Collection interface in Java.
 Which classes?
 #### What is the connection between equals() and hashCode()?
 How are they used in HashMap?
+IN PROGRESS

+When we put a value in the map, the key's `hashCode()` method is used to determine the bucket in which the value will be stored.

+To retrieve the value, HashMap calculates the bucket in the same way – using `hashCode()`.
+Then it iterates through the objects found in that bucket and use key's `equals()` method to find the exact match.

+//Note that `hashCode()` and `equals()` need to be overridden only for classes that we want to use as map keys, not for classes that are only used as values in a map.//

+//In most cases, we should use immutable keys.//

 #### What is the difference between checked exceptions and unchecked exceptions?
 Could you bring example for each?
 IN PROGRESS